 A person discriminates against another person by either treating them unfavourably (where that person is treated badly) or less favourably (where other people receive better treatment even though their circumstances are not materially different to that person).

-You can be discriminated against racially due to your own race, your perceived race or the race of someone you associate with.
+You can be discriminated against racially due to your own race, your perceived race, or the race of someone you associate with.

 However, this apparently straightforward position creates difficulties for tribunals.
-Employers will almost always deny that race had nothing to do with the alleged discrimination.
+Employers will almost always deny that race had anything to do with the alleged discrimination.
 The tribunal in this situation has to find the true and effective reason for the employer’s action.

 The employer’s motive is irrelevant.
 There doesn’t need to be a consciously motive on the employer’s part.